 20 Questions To Help Students Think Critically About News

-1. Who is saying what?
-That is, what author and publication are making what kind of claim about what topic or ideas?
+1. In the article, headline, or social share, ‘who’ is saying ‘what’?
+That is, what specific author and publication are making what kind of claim about what topic or ideas?

 2. Is what’s being said fact or opinion?